pacexy/poro/README.md

 # poro

+# **The Document Will Be Rewrited!**
-> Integrate official Riot's League of Legends API (not implemented yet) with Leaguepedia API.
+> Integrate official Riot's League of Legends API with Leaguepedia API.

 ## Install